broui/ITS2/README.md

 Includes all the completed files for HCIITSEC22023
 <br>
-Writtened and compiled by Li Borui 221358H
+Written and compiled by Li Borui 221358H